3:00 PM, Jun 4, 2015 • By DANIEL HALPER

 Europe’s migrant crisis.
 May 4, 2015, Vol. 20, No. 32 • By DOMINIC GREEN

 Springtime in the Mediterranean: The skies are clear, the waters are calm, and the migrants are drowning.
 In 2014, the U.S. Border Patrol estimated that 307 people died while being smuggled into the United States from Mexico.
 So far this year, more than 1,650 people have drowned as they attempted to cross Europe’s most porous and dangerous border, the Mediterranean.
 In 2014, the Border Patrol “rescued” 509 migrants along the Mexican border.
-In the third week of April alone, European vessels retrieved 8,500 migrants from the Mediterranean, most of them in the 300-mile stretch between the shores of Libya and Sicily.

 9:14 PM, Jul 28, 2014 • By WILLIAM KRISTOL